allamand/eks-blueprint-terraform-demo/README.md

   }
 ```

-We use ExternalDNS in `sync` mode so that the controller can create but also remove DNS records accordingly to service or ingress objects creation.
+- We use ExternalDNS in `sync` mode so that the controller can create but also remove DNS records accordingly to service or ingress objects creation.
-We also configured the `txtOwnerId` with the name of the cluster, so that each controller will be able to create/update/delete records but only for records which are associated to the proper OwnerId.
+- We also configured the `txtOwnerId` with the name of the cluster, so that each controller will be able to create/update/delete records but only for records which are associated to the proper OwnerId.
-Each Route53 record will be also associated with a `txt` record.
+- Each Route53 record will be also associated with a `txt` record.
 This record is used to specify the owner of the associated record and is in the form of:

 ```
 "heritage=external-dns,external-dns/owner=eks-blueprint-blue,external-dns/resource=ingress/team-burnham/burnham-ingress"
 ```

-So in this example the Owner is the external-dns controller, from the eks-blueprint-blue EKS cluster, and correspond to the Kubernetes ingress ressouce names burnham-ingress in the team-burnham namespace.
+So in this example the Owner of the record is the **external-dns** controller, from the **eks-blueprint-blue** EKS cluster, and correspond to the Kubernetes ingress ressouce names burnham-ingress in the team-burnham namespace.

 Using this feature, and relying on weighted records, we will be able to do blue/green or canary migration by changing the weight of ingress ressources defined in each cluster.

-### Configure Ingress ressources with weighted records
+#### Configure Ingress ressources with weighted records

 Since we have configured ExternalDNS add-on, we can now defined specific annotation in our `ingress` object.
 You may already know that our workload are synchronized using ArgoCD from our workload repository sample.

-We are focusing on the burnham deployment, which is defined in : https://github.com/seb-demo/eks-blueprints-workloads/tree/main/teams/team-burnham/dev/templates

-in `burnham.yaml`, in the `burnham-ingress` ingress object
+We are focusing on the burnham deployment, which is defined [here](https://github.com/aws-samples/eks-blueprints-workloads/blob/main/teams/team-burnham/dev/templates/burnham.yaml) where we configure the `burnham-ingress` ingress object with:

 ```
     external-dns.alpha.kubernetes.io/set-identifier: {{ .Values.spec.clusterName }}